-\textbf{Saliency Constrained Object Masking.} We observe that due to the global context of self-attention, candidate regions that may contribute to classification are activated, leading to high recall of our activation maps for targeted objects.
-Saliency maps from off-the-shelf models can provide precise foreground object shapes and have been used as background cues to many WSSS approaches \cite{fan2020learning, jiang2019integral, lee2019ficklenet, sun2020mining, wang2018weakly, lee2021railroad, yao2021non}.
-We leverage the saliency mask to constrain activated object regions, which is particularly necessary in our case for GETAM to combat additional activation on object boundaries.
+We observe that due to the global context of self-attention, candidate regions that may contribute to classification are activated, leading to high recall of our activation maps for targeted objects.
+Saliency maps from off-the-shelf models can provide precise foreground object shapes and have been used as background cues to many WSSS approaches \cite{fan2020learning,jiang2019integral,lee2019ficklenet,sun2020mining,wang2018weakly,lee2021railroad,yao2021non}.
+Using a novel approach, we leverage the saliency mask to constrain activated object regions, which is particularly necessary in our case for GETAM to combat additional activation on object boundaries.

 First, based on object activation maps $M_{\text{fg}} = \text{GETAM} \in \mathbb{R}^{C\times h\times w }$ which have $C$ foreground classes, we calculate an arbitrary background channel in a similar way to \cite{ahn2018learning}: $ M_{\text{bg}} = \left[ 1-\max_{c\in{C_{\text{fg}}}}\left(M_{\text{fg}}^{c}(i)\right) \right] ^{\gamma} $, where $\gamma>1$ is a parameter to adjust background labels and $i$ is the pixel position.
 Then we concatenate $M_{\text{bg}}$ onto $M_{\text{fg}}$ to form activation maps $M$, and use $\text{argmax}(M)$ to find the per-pixel highest activation.
-After that, we can locate all possible objects in both salient and non-salient regions with rough boundaries, as shown in Fig.~\ref{fig:pseudo generation}(a).
-Then we adopt saliency maps to refine object boundaries of $M$, where the current temporary background (0) is set to unknown (255) and all non-salient regions in the saliency map are set to background (0).
-This is based on the observation that the saliency maps normally provide accurate object boundaries \cite{yao2021non, lee2021railroad, wang2021weakly}.
-In other words, with saliency constrained object masking, we extract reliable foreground object labels and set low-activated object regions to unknown (255), and set non-salient regions to be background (0).
-Formally, consider activation maps $M$ with saliency map $S$, pixel $i$ of our pseudo label $P_{seg}$ is:
+After that, we can locate all possible objects in both salient and non-salient regions with rough boundaries, as shown in Fig.~\ref{fig:pseudo generation} (a).
+Then we adopt saliency maps to refine object boundaries of $M$, where the current temporary background (0) is set to unknown (255) and all non-salient regions are set to background (0).
+This is based on the observation that the saliency maps normally provide accurate object boundaries \cite{yao2021non,lee2021railroad,wang2021weakly}.
+Formally, consider activation maps $M$ with saliency map $S$, then pixel $i$ of our pseudo label $P_\text{seg}$ is: